A Progressive Movement In Tube Forming

 When it comes to end forming, manufactures would prefer to make an end form in one hit...if at all possible.
 However, sometimes trying to form the end of a tube in just one hit can cause problems.
 Thus, trying to do too much with one tool can lead to a Cp and Cpk that is undesirable.
 Take the case of forming a simple cone; see Figure 2.

 This is where a progressive process (two hit process) can be useful.
-Taking this in two bits where the first hit approaches the desired form will allow the metal to cold flow in a more controlled manor thus preventing any unwanted axial forces.
+Taking this in two hits where the first hit approaches the desired form will allow the metal to cold flow in a more controlled manor thus preventing any unwanted axial forces.

 Sometimes you may be on the fence between 1 or 2 hits and with extensive computer analysis you should be able to figure out the most efficient path for production needs.
 However, the proof most always comes with building the tooling and making some live tests.
 This is where I have found that a sharp machinist with an eye for metal forming can give some excellent counsel.